 When an electron hits the beam screen, we launch one or more secondary electrons at the point of impact, with charge, energy and velocity calculated as described above.
 The total charge of the emitted secondaries depends on the energy and on the incident angle of the lost electron.
-In the simulation, the number of re-emitted secondary macroelectrons is always chosen high enough that their charge is less or equal to, but never larger than that of the primary photoelectrons [22].
+In the simulation, the number of re-emitted secondary macroelectrons is always chosen high enough that their charge is less or equal to, but never larger than that of the primary photoelectron [29].
 This prevents the undesirable situation that most of the electron charge is carried by very few macroparticles.

-In order to limit the growth of the electron cloud, the electric space-charge field of the electrons is included in the simulation as well.
-So far, we treat this field in a rough approximation.
-We assume a radial symmetry and introduce a radial grid of 500 equally spaced circles.
+In order to limit the growth of the electron cloud, which otherwise would continue indefinitely, the electric space-charge field of the electrons is included in the simulation as well.
+So far, in most simulations we have treated this field in a very rough approximation, where we assume a radial symmetry and introduce a radial grid of 500 equally spaced circles.
 Counting the number of electron macroparticles in the different circles, we calculate the electric field at each radial grid point using Gauss' law.
 Between two grid points we interpolate the field linearly.
 As for the beam kick, in a dipole magnet the space-charge kick is applied only in the vertical direction, because of the high cyclotron frequency.

 Calculating the space-charge force in the way described, we implicitly assume a radial symmetry.
 As we shall see, this is not always a good approximation.
-A more accurate simulation would use a two-dimensional FFT of the electron distribution [23] or a two-(three-) dimensional particle-in-cell simulation.
+A more accurate simulation would use a two-dimensional FFT of the electron distribution [30] or by a two- (three-) dimensional particle-in-cell simulation 3.
+We also note that typically we calculate the electron space-charge field only once in each gap between bunches, and that a more frequent reevaluation, though prohibitively time consuming, might change the simulation results [31].

 We believe though that our approximate treatment is adequate to obtain a first estimate of the equilibrium density and of the instability rise time.

-In the simulation, the inclusion of the space charge leads to a saturation of the electron-cloud density at a value close to the neutralization level, which we define by the number of photoelectrons that is equal to the time-averaged number of protons.
+In our simulations, the inclusion of the space charge leads to a saturation of the electron-cloud density at a value close to the neutralization level, which we define by the number of photoelectrons that is equal to the time-averaged number of protons.

 After a series of bunches have passed, we displace one bunch vertically or horizontally by a certain offset Δy or Δx , and calculate the kick that the disturbed electron cloud exerts on the following bunch.
-More specifically, for both dipoles and straight sections, we calculate an effective short-range dipole wake function W_1 , integrated over the circumference, by summing the kicks on the bunch from all the macroelectrons:
+More specifically, for both dipoles and straight sections, we calculate an effective short-range dipole wake function $W_1 \equiv W_1(L{sep})$ at a distance equal to the bunch spacing L{sep} , integrated over the circumference, by summing the kicks on the bunch from all the macroelectrons:

-$$W{1,y}(L{sep}) = \sum{i} \frac{2y_i Q_i}{N_b r_i^2 (\Delta y)} \left(1 - \exp\left(-\frac{r_i^2}{2\sigma^2}\right) \frac{C}{l_b}$$ (8)
+$$W{1,y} = \sum{i} \frac{2y_i Q_i}{N_b r_i^2 (\Delta y)} \left(1 - \exp\left(-\frac{r_i^2}{2\sigma^2}\right) \right) \frac{C}{l_b}$$ (10)

-where L{sep} denotes the bunch spacing, C the ring circumference, l_b the length of a bending magnet, Q_i the charge of the ith macroelectron, y_i (x_i) its vertical (horizontal) coordinate and r_i the radial distance from the center ($r_i \equiv \sqrt{x_i^2 + y_i^2}$).
-An equivalent expression holds for the horizontal plane.
+where C denotes the ring circumference, l_b the length of a bending magnet, Q_i the charge of the ith macroelectron, $y_i(x_i)$ its vertical (horizontal) coordinate and r_i the radial distance from the center $(r_i \equiv \sqrt{x_i^2 + y_i^2})$.
+An equivalent expression is used for the horizontal plane.
 Due to the peculiar nature of the electron cloud, this wake-function definition could depend on the magnitude of the offset Δy (or Δx) chosen.